-Decompression Diving – What exactly is it?
+Decompression Diving – What is it and do you need to know it?

 While a safety stop at 3 m for 3 minutes is recommended, this technically is not a decompression stop.
 It is designed to add extra safety into the dive for recreational divers.

 Decompression diving includes a mandatory stop at a specified depth for a specified time (ranging from 1-15 min).
 There can be multiple decompression stops on an ascent depending on the total bottom time and ascent rate.

 A half stop is a safety stop at half the maximum depth.
 If you dove a 30m dive, you would stop at 15m for one minute and then again at 5m for 3 minutes.
-The stops at varying depths are there to help your body get rid of excess nitrogen.
+The deco stops at varying depths are there to help your body get rid of excess nitrogen.

-While no open water certified diver who dives under the no decompression limit bottom time is required to make a safety stop or a half stop, it is recommended to put these practices into use.
-This will make sure your body can off gas the nitrogen that has built up in your bloodstream.
+While no certified diver who dives under the no-decompression limit bottom time is required to make a safety stop or a half stop, it is recommended to put these practices into use.
+This will make sure your body can off-gas the nitrogen that has built up in your bloodstream.

 Should You Avoid Decompression Stop Diving?

-Because an open water certification teaches you that you can get to the surface relatively quickly, most open water certified divers are not prepared for the length of time it takes to surface on a decompression stop.
-This means on a decompression dive a diver risks of running out of air if they are not properly prepared.
+Because an open water certification teaches you that you can get to the surface relatively quickly, most certified divers are not prepared for the length of time it takes to surface on a deco stop.

 What to do when your dive computer warns you of a decompression violation?

-If you’re diving and your dive computer starts to alarm you about a decompression violation, you should descend back to the decompression stop depth and wait the appropriate time.
+If you’re diving and your dive computer starts to alarm you about a decompression violation, you should descend back to the deco stop depth and wait the appropriate time.
 This is under the assumption that you have enough air to do the decompression stops that the computer is requesting.
 If you are low on air, your options are limited as to what you can do for a decompression violation.

-Most dive computers will shut down for a maximum of 24-48 hours if you have violated the decompression stop.
+Most scuba computers will shut down for a maximum of 24-48 hours if you have violated the deco stop.
 This is to ensure that you have a surface time of at least 24 hours.

-If you exceed the deco limit by more than five-minutes than they need to make a 15-minute stop at 3 m and not dive for at least 24 hours.
+If you exceed the deco limit by more than five minutes than you need to make a 15-minute stop at 3 m and not dive for at least 24 hours.

-It is always wise to consult your dive tables before diving multiple times, even if you have a dive computer.
+It is always wise to consult your scuba diving decompression table before diving multiple times, even if you have a diving computer.
 This is so you can make sure you know your maximum bottom time and your excess nitrogen levels.

 How to practice decompression diving?

 You will want to let the very conservative setting dive computer going to decompression mode.
-Your normal setting computer should not have exceeded the no decompression limit dive time at this point.
+Your normal setting computer should not have exceeded the no-decompression limit dive time at this point.

 Anytime you’re practicing in decompression dive you should always be under the supervision of a trained diving professional or dive instructor.
 This will help ensure that if anything goes wrong, you have expertise available to help guide you through the new experience.